ESSS/alfasim-sdk/docs/source/01_quick_start.rst

 Creating a Plugin Project
 -------------------------

-To create new project, run:
+To create a new project, run:

 .. code-block:: bash